rafgraph/detect-it/README.md

 TL;DR:

-- Use `primaryInput` for creating device responsive UX that optimizes the user experience for either `mouse` or `touch` input (note that the app should still be usable by both inputs).
+- Use `primaryInput` to optimize the user experience for either `mouse` or `touch` input (note that the app should still be usable by both inputs).
 Use this along with classic responsive design that adapts to screen/window size to create a fully device responsive app.
 - Listening for user interactions:
-  - If the browser `supportsPointerEvents` then only set PointerEvent listeners and use [`pointerType`](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/pointerType) to determine if the interaction was from `mouse` or `touch`.
+  - If the browser `supportsPointerEvents` then only set Pointer Event listeners and use [`pointerType`](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/pointerType) to determine if the interaction was from `mouse` or `touch`.
-  - Otherwise always set both MouseEvent and TouchEvent listeners and use [`event-from`](https://github.com/rafgraph/event-from) to ignore MouseEvents generated from touch input.
+  - Otherwise always set both Mouse Event and Touch Event listeners and use [`event-from`](https://github.com/rafgraph/event-from) to ignore Mouse Events generated from touch input.

 ### Device responsive UX